-2 The spectroscope~ object uses an algorithm for spectral analysis called the Fast Fourier Transform.
-We already mentioned the Fourier theorem at the end of Chapter 2T, and we will return to a much more detailed discussion of it in Chapter 12.
+&lt;sup>2 The spectroscope~ object uses an algorithm for spectral analysis called the Fast Fourier Transform.
+We already mentioned the Fourier theorem at the end of Chapter 2T, and we will return to a much more detailed discussion of it in a future volume.

-The second type of noise generator that is available in Max is the pink object, which, unsurprisingly, generates pink noise (as seen in figure 3.4).
+The second type of noise generator that is available in Max is the pink- object, which, unsurprisingly, generates pink noise (as seen in figure 3.4).